lotemtomsinsky/interview-prep/README.md

 ## _Progress_

-I am currently working through the NeetCode 150 problems and will continue updating this repository as I progress.
+I am currently working through the NeetCode 150 problems in Java and will continue updating this repository as I progress.

-✅ Completed: Arrays & Hashing, Two Pointers, Sliding window
+✅ Completed: Arrays & Hashing, Two Pointers, Sliding Window

 🚧 In progress: Stack, Linked List